Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 \subsection{Generalized LQG disks weighted by CLE nesting statistics}

 The reader can skip definitions and results related to the generalized LQG disk on a first reading if they wish, but we will still provide a very brief introduction here.

 For $\gamma\in(\sqrt{2},2)$, the generalized $\gamma$-LQG disk can, roughly speaking, be described as a tree of regular $\gamma$-LQG disks.
-See the right part of Figure \ref{fig:cle-lqg-warmup}.
-The tree structure is encoded by the time-reversal of a spectrally positive Lévy excursion $E:[0,\ell]\to[0,\infty)$ with exponent $4/\gamma^2$ and we call the duration $\ell$ of the excursion the generalized boundary length of the disk.
+See Figure \ref{fig:cle-lqg-warmup}, right.
+The tree structure is encoded by the time reversal of a spectrally positive Lévy excursion $E:[0,\ell]\to[0,\infty)$ with exponent $4/\gamma^2$ and we call the duration $\ell$ of the excursion the generalized boundary length of the disk.
 Each jump of the excursion is associated with an independent regular $\gamma$-LQG disk of boundary length equal to the magnitude of the jump.
 We refer to Section \ref{sec:normal-lqg-disks} for more details.